Perlover/bitcoin-kit-makefile/README.md

 ## What is this?

+This is the Makefile for building from sources the software for the Bitcoin:

+1. [Bitcoin Core][bitcoin-core]
+2. [C-Lightning][c-lightning]
+3. [LND][lnd] *(recommened)*
+4. [ElectrumX][electrumx] server.

+This makefile was written for the CentOS 6.x because this OS very conservative for new libraries and tools.
+There are many dependencies which should have new versions (gcc, autotools, libtools, pkg-config, gcc, binutils, python 2.x, python 3.x).

+[bitcoin-core]: https://github.com/bitcoin/bitcoin "Bitcoin Core full-node"
+[c-lightning]:  https://github.com/ElementsProject/lightning "Lightning node from BlockStream"
+[lnd]:          https://github.com/lightningnetwork/lnd "Lightning node from Lightning Labs"
+[electrumx]:    https://github.com/kyuupichan/electrumx "Alternative Electrum server"

-This is my Makefile for building from sources the Bitcoin Core node (v0.16.0 but without wallet feature!) with compiling & building of many prerequisites from sources under local user environment (not root).
-This compiling and installing doesn't affect to Unix system because all binaries and libraries installed to
-$HOME directory (for example to home of 'bitcoin' user).
+This compiling and installing doesn't affect to Unix system because all binaries and libraries installed to $HOME directory (for example to home of 'bitcoin' user).

-The motivation to do it was because the CentOS 6.* has many old packages for the Bitcoin Core compiling.
-These packages are: autotools, libtools, pkg-config, gcc, binutils, python 2.x, python 3.x (to be needed for c-lightning) compiler and so on...
-You will not be able to build the these applications (Bitcoin Core, c-lightning and ElectrumX) from sources without hardcore f*cking...

-This makefile makes this f*cking for you! ;-)

 ## How to install the Bitcoin Core v0.16.0 version from sources: